Child sacrifice: Binding of Isaac

-Rabbi A.I.
-Kook, first Chief Rabbi of Israel, stressed that the climax of the story, commanding Abraham not to sacrifice Isaac, is the whole point: to put an end to, and God's total aversion to the ritual of child sacrifice.
+Rabbi Abraham Kook, first Chief Rabbi of Israel, stressed that the climax of the story, commanding Abraham not to sacrifice Isaac, is the whole point: to put an end to, and God's total aversion to the ritual of child sacrifice.
 According to Irving Greenberg the story of the binding of Isaac, symbolizes the prohibition to worship God by human sacrifices, at a time when human sacrifices were the norm worldwide.

 Ban in Leviticus

 In Leviticus 18:21, 20:3 and Deuteronomy 12:30–31, 18:10, the Torah contains a number of imprecations against and laws forbidding child sacrifice and human sacrifice in general.
 The Tanakh denounces human sacrifice as barbaric customs of Baal worshippers (e.g. Psalms 106:37).

 James Kugel argues that the Torah's specifically forbidding child sacrifice indicates that it happened in Israel as well.
 The biblical scholar Mark S. Smith argues that the mention of "Tophet" in Isaiah 30:27–33 indicates an acceptance of child sacrifice in the early Jerusalem practices, to which the law in Leviticus 20:2–5 forbidding child sacrifice is a response.
 Some scholars have stated that at least some Israelites and Judahites believed child sacrifice was a legitimate religious practice.